joe-speedboat/workshop.container/23a Hands on (awx).md

 # Deploy Ansible AWX
 TIME: 30 min

-Be aware, that you need 8GB of memory on your K8S, if you have not, you can not run this lab.
+**Be aware, that you need 8GB of memory on your K8S, if you have not, you can not run this lab.**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDAzMDA3MTU5LC0yODc3Mjg5OTZdfQ==
+eyJoaXN0b3J5IjpbLTE4NDIwNjI5ODUsLTI4NzcyODk5Nl19
 -->